apache/mesos/docs/quota.md

 ## Terminology

-For the purpose of this document, an “Operator” is a person, tool, or script that manages the Mesos cluster.
+For the purpose of this document, an "Operator" is a person, tool, or script that manages the Mesos cluster.

-In computer science, a “quota” usually refers to one of the following:
+In computer science, a "quota" usually refers to one of the following:

 * A minimal guarantee.
 * A maximal limit.